beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 ### Modules as Blocks

-A selecteion of our modules will be available as Blocks for the Block Editor.
+A selection of our modules will be available as Blocks for the Block Editor.
 This feature is opt-in so it requires enabling in the Beaver Builder settings in the WordPress Admin.

-### Enable Modules as Blocks
+#### Enable Modules as Blocks

 Navigate to Settings > Beaver Builder and click on the new Blocks tab.
 There you can enable select modules to use in the Block Editor.